MLB's request to ban spring training bets declined

 The Nevada Gaming Control Board has declined Major League Baseball's request to prohibit betting on spring training games.

-The league had recently submitted a written request to the NGC asking that spring training games be taken off the board at the state's regulated sportsbooks.
+The league had recently submitted a written request to the NGCB asking that spring training games be taken off the board at the state's regulated sportsbooks.

 Spring training games began Monday, and odds were already posted for Tuesday's 12-game slate at sportsbooks in Nevada and New Jersey.